-“Effective communication, building and maintaining trust and creating win-win situations are all lessons that are learned from interacting with customers in the help desk environment,” says Sean Vogt, director of operations at Greenview Data.
-He says these abilities will provide great value to you and your organization throughout your entire career.
+“Effective communication, building and maintaining trust and creating win-win situations are all lessons that are learned from interacting with customers in the help desk environment,” offers Sean Vogt, director of operations at Greenview Data.
+He explains that these abilities will provide great value to you and your organization throughout the entirety of your career.

 Teeple emphasizes the importance of knowing how to support your team and your employer as you advance up the IT ladder—a skill that’s honed to perfection working as a help desk technician.
-You’ll learn how to view problems from the users’ perspective and work effectively with a team, two skills that will be invaluable in any higher-level IT position.
+You’ll learn how to view problems from the users’ perspectives and work effectively with a team.
+These are two skills that will prove invaluable in any higher-level IT position.

 Where can your job as a help desk technician take you?

+Lewis’ story isn’t a rarity.
 Many IT companies recognize that their current help desk technicians are their future leaders.
-“At Safari, we actively support our own help desk and other junior technologists as they grow into more senior roles as software engineers or corporate system administrators,” says Daly.
+“At Safari, we actively support our own help desk and other junior technologists as they grow into more senior roles as software engineers or corporate system administrators,” Daly says.

-The BLS expects jobs in computer support to grow by 17 percent through 2022.
+The BLS projects employment in computer support to grow by 10 percent through 2026.
 This is your chance to ditch your dead-end job and achieve financial success in your dream career.

-Now you know about the invaluable knowledge and experience you can acquire by becoming a help desk technician.
-This could be the first step to a long and lucrative career in IT.
+The invaluable knowledge and experience you can acquire by becoming a help desk technician could serve as the first step to a long and lucrative career in IT.
 Learn how you can get started in as little as 18 months by earning an Information Technology Associate's degree.2

 1BLS salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary.